stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-✅ There is freemium data access.
+✅ Everyone gets free AI data access and free virtual trading analytics.

 &nbsp;

-✅ $19.99 a month  /  $59.99 for 6 months  /  $149.99 for lifetime membership for unlimited AI recommendations
+There is a pro membership with Apple Store and Google Play 2 weeks free trial:

 &nbsp;

-✅ You get Apple Store and Google Play 2 weeks free trial.
+✅ $19.99 a month  /  $59.99 for 6 months  /  $149.99 for lifetime membership

+&nbsp;

+✅ You receive the best stocks & cryptos to buy now.

 &nbsp;